 The sub-oracle ensures $x_{t_s} \neq x_{t'_s}$ by verifying that for all index $k$, there exists at least one $k$ value such that $(x_{t_s,k} \neq x_{t'_s,k})$.
 This is achieved using CNOT gates also referred to as CNOT gates and X (not) gates.
-For each city pair, we apply a CNOT gate to $x_{t_s,k}$ as the control bit and $x_{t'_s,k}$ as the target bit.
-We then check if at least one of the target bits is $1$ with an OR gate composed of CX and X gates.
-If our OR gate returns a $f=0$, $x_{t_s} = x_{t'_s}$; if it returns a $f=1$, $x_{t_s} \neq x_{t'_s}$.
-We have to apply the CNOT operations once more to revert the city qubit back to its original state for future use, we apply the CNOT operations again.
-For example, Fig.~\ref{fig:two-step_circuit}(a)(b) shows the circuit pattern with a CNOT on $x_{1,0}$ and $x_{2,0}$ and another CNOT on $x_{1,1}$ and $x_{2,1}$.
-We apply this checking pattern to all city pairs and use an MCT gate to flip the phase of the state only if all OR gates return a value of $1$, ensuring the oracle condition is met.
+For each city pair, we apply a CNOT gate with $x_{t_s,k}$ as the control bit and $x_{t'_s,k}$ as the target bit.
+We then check whether at least one of the target bits is $1$ using an OR gate constructed from CX and X gates.
+If the OR gate returns $f = 0$, it indicates that $x_{t_s} = x_{t'_s}$; if it returns $f = 1$, then $x_{t_s} \neq x_{t'_s}$.
+To restore the city qubit to its original state for future use, we apply the CNOT operations again.
+For example, Fig.~\ref{fig:two-step_circuit}(a)(b) illustrates the circuit pattern, showing a CNOT applied to $x_{1,0}$ and $x_{2,0}$, and another CNOT applied to $x_{1,1}$ and $x_{2,1}$.
+We implement this checking pattern for all city pairs and utilize an MCT (multi-controlled Toffoli) gate to flip the phase of the state only if all OR gates return a value of $1$, ensuring the oracle condition is met.